+Sec.
+4. During the moratorium, the Marine Fisheries Commission shall be limited in the exercise of its existing authority to regulate and control the commercial

 - Sec.
-4. During the moratorium, the Marine Fisheries Commission shall be limited in the exercise of its existing authority to regulate and control the commercial and recreational harvest of marine fisheries resources to measures: (i) that prevent further endangerment of the resources; or (ii) that are necessary to maintain State control of its own fishery resources in order to avoid the exercise of federal fishery management authority over those resources. - Sec.
 5. The Joint Legislative Commission on Seafood and Aquaculture may report to the 1995 General Assembly, and shall report on the first day the 1996 Regular Session commences on its findings, together with any recommended legislation. - Sec.
-6. There is appropriated from the General Fund for the 1994-95 fiscal year the sum of two hundred twenty-five thousand dollars (\$225,000) to the Board of Governors of The University of North Carolina for the Cooperative Institute for Fisheries Oceanography to study the fishery resource and management structure.
+6. There is appropriated from the General Fund for the 1994-95 fiscal year the sum of two hundred twenty-five thousand dollars (\$225,000) to the Board of Governors of The University of North Carolina for the North Carolina Sea Grant College Program to study the fishery resource and management structure.
 Funds appropriated under this section may be used for personnel, administrative costs, and hiring of consultants. - Sec.
 7. There is appropriated from the General Fund for the 1994-95 fiscal year the sum of twenty-five thousand dollars (\$25,000) to the General Assembly for the Joint Legislative Commission on Seafood and Aquaculture for expenses of the Steering Committee. - Sec.
 8. This act becomes effective July 1, 1994.